germeval2021toxic/SharedTask/index.md

 | *"hmm...das kann ich jetzt nich nachvollziehen..."*   | 0        |

-## Survey

-We compiled a survey for this year's shared task in which we asked each participant to provide details on their submission.
-You can find the **responses to our survey** [here](https://github.com/germeval2021toxic/SharedTask/blob/main/GermEval2021_Survey.pdf).

 ## Data Set and Resources

 We provide an annotated dataset of over **3,000 Facebook user comments** that have been labeled by four trained annotators.
 The dataset is drawn from the Facebook page of a **political talk show of a German television broadcaster**, including user discussions from February till July **2019**.
 The dataset will be shared with **registered participants** and will be made accessible for academic research purposes  after  the  shared  task has ended.
 The  dataset is provided in **anonymized** form.
 User information and comment IDs will not be shared.
 Links to users are replaced by *@USER*.
 Links to the show are replaced by *@MEDIUM,* and links zu the moderator of the show are replacd by *@MODERATOR*.
 The data is provided in .csv-format and the following structure: